 Moreover, God’s moral law is especially useful to those who, through genuine faith in Christ, have been delivered from the moral law as a covenant of works.
 In the words of Larger Catechism 97, it serves:

 - To show them how much they are bound to Christ for his fulfilling it, and enduring the curse thereof in their stead, and for their good;

 - To provoke them to more thankfulness, and to express the same in their greater care to conform themselves thereunto as the rule of their obedience.

 In summary, God’s moral law shows everyone their desperate need for Christ’s perfect righteousness (Rom.
 10:4), while at the same time urging justified believers to live a life of thankful obedience (1 Thes.
 4:1-8; 2 Cor.
 7:1).

 As Reformed Presbyterians, we readily affirm our Larger Catechism‘s helpful exposition of the moral law (Questions 91-150).
-To learn more about the fourth commandment and our duty to keep the Sabbath (or “Lord’s Day”) holy, consider the following two sermons:
+To learn more about the fourth commandment and our duty to keep the Sabbath (or “Lord’s Day”) holy, click HERE.

 As those who have been justified by faith in Christ and who are being sanctified by His Spirit, the Scriptures refer to us as: